ChrisSturgeon/session-hub-front-end/README.md

 ## Overview

 The front end of my final project for the Node JS section of The Odin Project.
-Built with React the app consumes my Express REST API (repo [here](https://github.com/ChrisSturgeon/session-hub-api)).
+Built with React the app consumes my Express REST API.
 The project aim was to create a social media site where users can create accounts, add friends, and post about their recent surfing, windsurfing, kitesurfing etc. sessions for other users to like and comment on.

-View the live project [here](https://chrissturgeon.github.io/session-hub-front-end/#/) and view the project guidelines [here](https://www.theodinproject.com/lessons/nodejs-odin-book).
+View the live project [here](https://chrissturgeon.github.io/session-hub-front-end/#/), the repo for the Express API [here](https://github.com/ChrisSturgeon/session-hub-api) and view the project guidelines [here](https://www.theodinproject.com/lessons/nodejs-odin-book).

 _Example Home Page_
 ![Front page screenshot](screenshots/screenshot.jpg 'IMG DESCRIPTION')